PaddlePaddle/Paddle/doc/design/model_format.md

 ## Motivation

 The model is the output of training process.
 One complete model consists of two parts, namely, the **topology** and the **parameters**.
-To support business deployment, we need to make the model format must be self-completed and do not expose any training source code.
+To support industrial deployment, we need to make the model format must be self-completed and do not expose any training source code.

 As a result, In PaddlePaddle, the **topology** represents as a  [ProgramDesc](https://github.com/PaddlePaddle/Paddle/blob/1c0a4c901c9fc881d120249c703b15d1c50dae7d/doc/design/program.md), which describes the model structure.
 The **parameters** contain all the trainable weights in the model, we must support large size parameter, and efficient serialization/deserialization.